seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 took, which answers and dates nothing. **No §7 item is added** — no run has read a channel yet — and item 63 is corrected to compare against the table instead of whatever host a run recorded.

+**`2026-09-16-c` pays the two channel debts `-b` recorded, and it adds no class, no date rule and no host class.** TZ-46 probed class 2 for ETH and ADA with TZ-45's own instrument on 16.09: `blog.ethereum.org/feed.xml` answers with `pubDate` on every item and `IntersectMBO/cardano-node`'s release list answers with `published_at`, both already governed by class-table rows this section carries — RENDER's feed and the GitHub release lists — so neither reading needs a class of its own. **The forums stay.**
+They date what they were admitted for — a proposal opened and argued — and the release channel dates what they never did, so each coin now reads two lanes instead of one, and §6a's table holds at most two rows per coin, class 1 first.

+**A second lane has to be STORABLE, or naming it would name an object with no computation (map inv.
+58).** `sweeps.coins.<SYM>` carries one `host`, one `d` and one `from`, and a window is a property of the lane that was read: one date over two channels lets the lane nobody opened inherit the freshness of the lane that was opened, which is the failure this section's per-lane storage already exists to prevent.
+So §11 gains `c2` — the same five fields, nested, omitted for a coin with one row — and item 63 now fails a coin short of either lane instead of passing on the first. **No §7 item is added**: the item that already counts entries is the one that had to learn to count lanes.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in